Ela-Fhd/freelancing-app/README.md

 This is a modern freelancing platform where **freelancers submit proposals** for diverse projects and **project owners accept them**.
 The platform is designed to provide a smooth and efficient workflow for both freelancers and clients.

+- 🙋‍♀️Developed by Elahe Fahmideh
+- &#128231;Contact with me : <a href="https://www.linkedin.com/in/elahe-fahmideh/">LINKEDIN</a>

 ## 🌟 Features
 - Submit and manage proposals
 - Accept or reject proposals as a project owner